-For emergencies that occur after regular working hours, the Chatham Housing Authority shall have a twenty-four (24) emergency response system in place.
-This response system includes the designation of a maintenance employee in charge for each day as well as a list of qualified pre-approved contractors, open purchase orders for obtaining required supplies or equipment, and access to Authority materials and supplies.
+For emergencies that occur after regular working hours, the West Newbury Housing Authority shall have a twenty-four (24) emergency response system in place.
+This response system includes the designation of a maintenance employee in charge for each day as well as a list of qualified preapproved contractors, open purchase orders for obtaining required supplies or equipment, and access to Authority materials and supplies.
 The designated employee shall prepare a work order and report on any emergency within twenty-four hours after abatement of the emergency.
-See Attachment #3 for a list of emergencies.